PREPARE stmt_name FROM preparable_stmt

 appear, not for SQL keywords, identifiers, and so forth.

 If a prepared statement with the given name already exists, it is deallocated implicitly before the new statement is prepared.
 This means that if the new statement contains an error and cannot be prepared, an error is returned and no statement with the given name exists.

 The scope of a prepared statement is the session within which it is created, which as several implications:

 A prepared statement created in one session is not available to other sessions.

 When a session ends, whether normally or abnormally, its prepared statements no longer exist.
 If auto-reconnect is enabled, the client is not notified that the connection was lost.
 For this reason, clients may wish to disable auto-reconnect.
-See Section 22.8.16, “Controlling Automatic Reconnection Behavior”.
+See Section 23.8.20, “C API Automatic Reconnection Control”.

 A prepared statement created within a stored program continues to exist after the program finishes executing and can be executed outside the program later.